Cultural safety and competency

 Cultural competence is having the attitudes, skills and knowledge to function effectively and respectfully when working with and treating people from a range of cultural backgrounds.

-To support you applying our Kawa Whakaruruhau policy, we’ve updated our cultural competency guidance.
+To support you with applying our Kawa Whakaruruhau policy, we’ve updated our cultural competency guidance.

 Te whānau Māori me ō mahi: Guidance on Māori cultural competencies for providers was created by Mauri Ora Associates, a collective of Māori health professionals.
 It reflects current approaches to support health providers in their cultural competency to enable them to deliver culturally safe care.

-Together with our policy, the guidance is asking providers and health care organisations to reflect, recognise difference, confront their biases and correct the imbalance of power in relationships with ACC kiritaki.
+Together with our policy, the guidance is asking providers and health care organisations to reflect, recognise difference, confront their biases and correct the imbalance of power in relationships with ACC kiritaki (clients).

 Te whānau Māori me ō mahi: Guidance on Māori cultural competencies for providers